chesterheng/advanced-react-patterns/README.md

 Pros

 - Intuitive Style Overrides
-  - Allow for style overrides in a way your users are already familiar with..
+  - Allow for style overrides in a way your users are already familiar with.

 **[⬆ back to top](#table-of-contents)**